 Political Science MA

 Admission Requirements: For admission, a student should have a baccalaureate degree with a minimum grade point average of 2.75 and an undergraduate background in the social sciences.
-The GRE is required, and scores should be submitted at the time of application.
 Two letters of recommendation are also requested for each student applying to the program.
 Students who do not meet these requirements may be admitted upon approval of the department and the dean of the Graduate School.
 Application materials may be obtained from and should be returned to the office of the director of admissions.

 Deadlines are July 1 for the fall semester; December 1 for the winter semester; and May 1 for the summer term.